CLCK0622/Poverty-Alleviation-Program/LiuPanMt/main.typ

 = Current Status of Transportation

 In this section, I will provide a thorough analysis on current status of transportation in Guyuan, Ningxia Province.
-Given @roadsInGuyuan contains the basic means of transport in preceding area.
+Given @roadsInGuyuan contains the basic means of transport in preceding area, according to @construction-of-three-main-roads-begins @much-progress-has-been-achieved @length-reaches-30000km.

 #figure(
   image("roads.jpg"),